SoNet-2017/MOSAICON-code/README.md

 <h2>Get started</h2>
 Fork this GitHub project to yours or download and import it in your JavaScript IDE.
 Compile the index.html and try the app.
+<br/>The user interface is designed specifically for iPhone 6.
+With Google Chrome and its Developer Tools, you can set the actual interface model.

 <h2>Demo</h2>
 The demo view is a past event page with a innovative mediaplayer.